Skip to main content

 Required Documents

-• Government-issued photo ID for claimant (beneficiary, trustee, or personal representative)
+• Government-issued photo ID for the claimant (beneficiary, surviving joint owner, trustee, or personal representative)

-• Letters of Personal Representative issued by probate court (if no POD, trust, or joint ownership)
+• Letters of Personal Representative from the Michigan probate court, where no POD, trust, or joint ownership applies

-• Tax ID (EIN) for estate account or irrevocable trust
+• EIN for the estate account or the now-irrevocable trust

-How long the process takes at Lake Trust: POD and joint accounts typically processed within 5-10 business days upon verification of documentation.
-Estate accounts vary depending on probate court timelines and completeness of documentation.
+How long the process takes at Lake Trust: POD and joint-survivorship payouts are usually released within days of Lake Trust receiving the death certificate and claimant ID.
+Estate accounts wait on the Michigan probate court — Letters of Personal Representative (or a PC 598 affidavit, which cannot be used until 28 days after death) are the gating item, so several weeks is normal.
 The most common reason for delays is missing or incomplete documentation, so submitting everything upfront is the best way to keep things moving.

-Documentation required by Lake Trust includes Original or certified death certificate, Government-issued photo ID for claimant (beneficiary, trustee, or personal representative), and Letters of Personal Representative issued by probate court (if no POD, trust, or joint ownership), along with additional paperwork that varies by account type.
+Documentation required by Lake Trust includes Original or certified copy of the death certificate, Government-issued photo ID for the claimant (beneficiary, surviving joint owner, trustee, or personal representative), and Letters of Personal Representative from the Michigan probate court, where no POD, trust, or joint ownership applies, along with additional paperwork that varies by account type.
 All death certificates and court documents must be certified copies.

 Frequently asked questions

 When the deceased had multiple Lake Trust accounts, some may need separate claims while others can be handled together.
-The Member Services can clarify what's needed for each account type.
+The Member Services / Financial Life Planning can clarify what's needed for each account type.

 Lake Trust